hemanthk92/IDD-Fa18-Lab1/README.md

 We have to modify the pin #.
 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**
 Analog write uses PWM so it sends current signal many times on and off in a second. digitwrite produces a constant signal.
 Why does the PWM change the fade of the light?
-Shouldnt it just be turning on and off a lot ?
+Shouldnt it just be turning on and off a lot ? we dont even have to use knob on potentioemter.

 ## Part F. FRANKENLIGHT!!!